opengeospatial/ogcapi-workshop/workshop/content/docs/api-deep-dive/tiles.md

 independently, the OGC API - Tiles building blocks can be combined with other OGC API Standards and draft specifications for additional capabilities or increasing interoperability for specific types of data.
-The OGC API - Tiles standard references the OGC Two Dimensional Tile Matrix Set (TMS) and Tileset Metadata standard, which defines logical models and encodings for specifying tile matrix sets and describing tile sets.
-A tile matrix set is a tiling scheme that enables an application to partition and index space based on a set of regular grids defined for multiple scales in a Coordinate Reference System (CRS).
+The OGC API - Tiles standard references the [OGC Two Dimensional Tile Matrix Set (TMS) and Tileset Metadata standard](https://docs.ogc.org/is/17-083r4/17-083r4.html), which defines logical models and encodings for specifying tile matrix sets and describing tile sets.

 !!! note
     This tutorial module is not intended to be a replacement to the actual